When many people think about someone with big, strong muscles ... they’re thinking about arm muscles.

 But also, many clothes and styles we wear expose our arms or are even designed to accentuate our arms.

 In this article, we’ll show you exactly how to get there.

-Those muscle groups are:
+Those muscle groups are your:

 Your bicep rests on the top of your upper arm.
 When you think of Arnold Schwarzenegger doing one of his classic bodybuilding poses, this is the muscle you’re probably imagining sticks out the most.

 You can alter your workouts to focus on one of the two muscles specifically, or you can work on both of them at once.

 They’re called triceps, because, you guessed it, they consist of three muscles.
 Think of your triceps as the counterbalance to your biceps.
 Your biceps pull while your triceps push.

 When we’re talking about your forearm, we’re talking about all of the muscles in your lower arm that run from the elbow to your hand.
 These muscles are important for gripping things, whether we’re talking about tools, grocery bags, or a hand in a handshake.

 Here are some great exercises that you can do to strengthen your arms and get them looking how you want.
 Heck, you may even consider adding some of these workouts to your full body workouts too...

 Dips are great for working on your triceps.
 You can do them in a variety of different ways from leaning against a chair and dipping only part of your body weight … all the way to draping a weighted chain across your shoulders and dipping your full body weight, and then some, between two bars.

-Also, your hand placement will change which part of the tricep is being activated most.
-Once again, allowing you to target different areas of your arms that you want to grow.
-BUT do not let the different variations, hand placements, and other variables confuse you or stress you out.
+These variations, once again, allow you to target different parts of your arms that you want to grow.
+BUT, don't let the different variations, hand placements, and other variables confuse you or stress you out.
 At the end of the day, dips are great, and you could greatly benefit from doing them no matter what variation you use.

-Hammer curls are the first variation of the standard curl that we’ve already mentioned.
+Hammer curls are the first variation of the standard curl that I already mentioned.
 The main difference between regular curls and hammer curls is how you hold the weight.

 Wrist curls are another great way to focus on strengthening the muscles in your forearm.